dufto/venturablocker/README.md

 ![montereyblocker](https://raw.githubusercontent.com/Theile/montereyblocker/main/screenshot.jpg)

-_This project is totally copied from the original version it is forked from._
+_This project is totally copied from the original bigsurblocker from which it is forked from._

 To fully uninstall `montereyblocker`, run the following (as root or with sudo), or deploy `montereyblocker-remove.sh`:
 ```